Jo Turner (Director)

 Directing includes: For City Recital Hall: Puss in Boots.
-For Poetry In Action: The Citizenship Test.
-For CDP Theatre Productions: Snugglepot & Cuddlepie (Creative Development) For Darwin Festival: Prison Songs.
+For Poetry In Action: Rhyme and Punishment, The Citizenship Test.
+For CDP Theatre Productions: Snugglepot & Cuddlepie (Creative Development).
+For Darwin Festival: Prison Songs.
 For the Enmore Theatre: Avenue Q. For Darlinghurst Theatre Company: Small Mouth Sounds, The Hypochondriac, Deathtrap.
 For Bell: Macbeth Undone.
 For Belvoir and MAKEbeLIVE: Ruby’s Wish.
 For Kay and McLean: The Graduate, My First Time, Waiting for Godot – (Assistant Director/Casting).
 For NIDA: 2014 Graduate’s Showcase.
 For Sydney Opera House: Peter and the Wolf, Darlingwood Tales.
 For Riverside: The Grief Parlour.
 For STC (Ed) and Tamarama Rock Surfers: Fools Island, For STC Ed: Stolen (Workshop), For TRS and Critical Stages: The Jinglists, For Short and Sweet and Darlinghurst: The Stallion of Death.
 For IPAC and Critical Stages: The No Chance in Hell Hotel, For Old Fitzroy: Cubbyhouse.
 For ATYP: House on Fire, Bookends, Mr Puntila and His Man Matti.

 In 2012, he was artist in residence at the Sydney Theatre Company where he was commissioned to write In a Heart Beat (Playlab 2014).
 Other writing credits include Prison Songs (adaptation, Darwin Festival), Ruby’s Wish (Belvoir), Max Remy – In Search of the Time and Space Machine (Australian Theatre for Young People), Ishmael and the Return of the Dugongs (ATYP and Riverside); The Window (co-author) (Arts Asia Pacific); Mademoiselle Fifi (Darlinghurst Theatre); Bookends (ATYP and Sydney Writers Festival); Don’t Stare Too Much!
 (Darlinghurst Theatre) and Dead on the Ground (co-author) (hoipolloi UK).
 Jo was also co-writer of the 2013 Helpmann Awards ceremony with Eddie Perfect.